 Innovative technologies and strengths

-Utilising High Throughput Screening (HTS) to determine how effective a compound is at killing the parasites, the Avery lab rapidly and reproducibly evaluate many 100,000s of compounds in a very short timeframe.
-Their capabilities and industry-based approach has provided the foundation for numerous long term and fruitful collaborations throughout the world.
+Utilising high-throughput screening (HTS) to determine how effective a compound is at killing the parasites, the Avery lab rapidly and reproducibly evaluate many 100,000s of compounds in a short time.
+Their capabilities and industry-based approach has provided the foundation for numerous long-term and fruitful collaborations throughout the world.

 Successful drug discovery requires commitment and a highly collaborative and cross-disciplinary environment.